harukins/harukins.github.io/_pages/about.md

 This [TechXplore article](https://techxplore.com/news/2020-10-framework-safety-robots-crowded-environments.html) can be a nice introduction to get a feel for the kind of research that I do.

-I received my M.S. degree from Stanford University in 2017 and B.Eng. from The University of Tokyo in 2015, both in Aeronautics and Astronautics.
+I received my M.S. degree from Stanford University in 2017 and B.Eng. from the University of Tokyo in 2015, both in Aeronautics and Astronautics.
 At UTokyo, I was researching feature-based aerial SLAM algorithms for life-logging applications, under the supervision of Prof. [Takehisa Yairi](https://www.rcast.u-tokyo.ac.jp/en/research/people/staff-yairi_takehisa.html) at the [Research Center for Advanced Science and Technology](https://www.rcast.u-tokyo.ac.jp/en/).